 Through 2005, apportioned plates for buses and light- and medium-duty trucks were issued annually; these had the legend Commercial Apportioned and serial format Lx-0000.
 Starting in 2006, an undated, blue-on-white base plate with format Lx-00000 and just the legend Apportioned is used for these vehicles.
 These plates have staggered registrations, with the earliest possible registration period ending in July 2006.

 Apportioned plates are issued to certain commerical vehicles that cross state lines.
 The most common variety is this type, used for heavy straight trucks and truck tractors with a gross vehicle weight over 26,000 pounds.
 These have the legend Permanent Apportioned and a six-character xx-0000 serial format.
-Until recently, the first serial letter was always an "L"; however, in 2009, plate number LZ-9999 was reached, and subsequent plates are now being issued with the first letter "M".
-Prefixes "MD", "ME", and "MF" were avoided so as not to conflict with other plate types.
+Until 2009, the first serial letter was always an "L", but then plate number LZ-9999 was reached, and subsequent plates are now being issued with the first letter "M".
+Prefixes MD, ME, and MF were skipped so as not to conflict with other plate types.

 This plate type was first issued in the mid-1990s or so, and through 2005 was used with a December month sticker and no year sticker.
 Since 2006, expiration month and year stickers are attatched to this plate, and the month can be any time in the year.
 The earliest expiration date where a year sticker is used is July 2006.

 Permanent Apportioned plates with serial format L-000000 are trailer plates.